Some of the best arranged by instrument or voice

 -

-Billy Sutton (banjo ace, mandolin, guitar, accordion, fiddle
+Billy Sutton (banjo ace, mandolin, guitar, accordion, fiddle, bass,

 more), who I think